getify/You-Dont-Know-JS/async & performance/ch6.md

 Historically, IE has been the brunt of many such frustrations, given that there have been plenty of scenarios in older IE versions where it struggled with some performance aspect that other major browsers of the time seemed not to have much trouble with.
 The string concatenation discussion we just had was actually a real concern back in the IE6 and IE7 days, where it was possible to get better performance out of `join(..)` than `+`.

-But it's troublesome to suggest that just one browser's trouble with performance is justifcation for using a code approach which quite possibly could be sub-optimial in all other browsers.
+But it's troublesome to suggest that just one browser's trouble with performance is justifcation for using a code approach that quite possibly could be sub-optimial in all other browsers.
 Even if the browser in question has a large market share for your site's audience, it may be more practical to write the proper code and rely on the browser to update itself with better optimizations eventually.

 "There is nothing more permanent than a temporary hack."
 Chances are, the code you write now to work around some performance bug will probably outlive the performance bug in the browser itself.

-In the days when a browser only updated once every 5 years, that was a tougher call to make.
+In the days when a browser only updated once every five years, that was a tougher call to make.
 But as it stands now, browsers across the board are updating at a much more rapid interval (though obviously the mobile world still lags), and they're all competing to optimize web features better and better.

 If you run across a case where a browser *does* have a performance wart that others don't suffer from, make sure to report it to them through whatever means you have available.
 Most browsers have open public bug trackers suitable for this purpose.
 Browsers generally take performance issues pretty seriously.

 **Note:** I'd only suggest working around a performance issue in a browser if it was a really drastic show-stopper, not just an annoyance or frustration.
-And I'd be very careful to check that the performance hack didn't have noticeable negative side-effects in another browser.
+And I'd be very careful to check that the performance hack didn't have noticeable negative side effects in another browser.

 ### Big Picture